 Gutshot: An inside straight draw, only missing the card in the middle of the straight.

-Heads-up: Hand consisting of only two players.
-See also: how to play heads up poker.
+Heads-up: A hand consisting of only two players.
+See also: how to play heads-up poker.

 Hijack: The position two from the button.